AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-plan.instructions.md

    - For the current feature:
      - The `docs/<featureNumber>-<feature_short_name>/<featureNumber>-<feature_short_name>.blueprint.md` with the feature specifications.

-3. Fill the template with the information from previous blueprints and your own knowledge.
+3. Fill the template with the information from previous blueprints and your own knowledge:
    - For each section or placeholder at the template, think deeply about the information to fill.
      - Evaluate 2-3 options and choose the simplest one.
      - When in doubt, ask the user for clarification.